 To give you a flavour of what a yacht charter in Martinique looks like, we have composed an exemplary itinerary for 5 days.
 There is so much to do on the island and beyond that we have barely scraped the surface with our 5-day guide but use this as inspiration for planning your boat rental.

-Begin by exploring Port du Marin, a marina which serves holiday makers today in the same way it served the sailors and marine men decades before.
+Begin by exploring Port du Marin, located in the Martinique town of Le Marin.
+This marina serves holidaymakers today like it served the sailors and marine men many a year before.
 There are 830 berths provided, 100 buoys and a team onsite 7 days a week to answer any questions you have about settling in.
-The marina also has many restaurants, a laundrette, a medical centre, fuel services and is only a stone’s throw away from a selection of the island’s finest beaches.
+The Port du Marin marina also has many restaurants, a laundrette, a medical centre, fuel services and is only a stone’s throw away from a selection of the island’s finest beaches.

 From Saint-Lucie, navigate towards Chateaubelair St Vincent, only 31 nautical miles away, and enter the bay from the north of the island.
 The village is less urban and more rural; top attractions include the Dark View Falls, Layou Petroglyphs and Wallilabou Heritage Park and Falls.
 A day here will provide a refreshing contrast in the middle of your week.

-9 miles south of St Vincent, you will find Bequia Island which is a ‘must-see’ during your yacht charter in Martinique.
+9 miles south of Saint Vincent and the Grenadines, you will find Bequia Island which is a ‘must-see’ during your yacht charter in Martinique.
 Port Elizabeth is the capital of this island, snuggled into Admiralty Bay, a striking and scenic protected harbour surrounded by majestic hills and dramatic coastlines.
 Just along from Port Elizabeth lies Princess Margaret Beach, an unspoilt stretch of golden grains of sand.
 The island is also brimming with charming restaurants which serve fresh and authentic French and Caribbean delights.
 Bequia Island is smaller than other Caribbean islands and its size lends itself to an intimate and friendly atmosphere where tourists can truly embrace and engage in local life.